happy girl with present How to Have a Christ Centered Christmas LikeMindedMusings

 Truth #4 Christ’s Birth Shows Us God is Sovereign

 I believe this truth is one of the sweetest to our hearts.
-Christ’s Birth Shows Us God is Sovereign over all.
-As we seek to have a Christ-Centered Christmas let’s not miss the awe of the whole picture!
+Christ’s Birth Shows Us that God is Sovereign over all.
+As we seek to have a Christ-centered Christmas let’s not miss the awe of the whole picture!

 The Christmas Story is big friends.
 Let’s not shrink it down to human-sized thinking.
 It’s the picture of God’s sovereignty.
 His Son is woven throughout the entire Bible and is His great plan from the beginning.
 Nothing is missed by Him.